Updated: March 24th, 2026

 What Is the Early Withdrawal Penalty for a 401(k)?

-If you withdraw funds from your 401(k) before the age of 59.5, you may face a 10% early withdrawal penalty in addition to the income taxes you owe for the distribution.
-The IRS penalty discourages early withdrawals, as they can significantly reduce your retirement savings over time.
+If you withdraw funds from your 401(k) before age 59.5, you might face a 10% early withdrawal penalty in addition to the income taxes you owe for the distribution.
+The IRS penalty discourages early withdrawals, which can significantly reduce your retirement savings over time.

-According to the IRS, there are exceptions where you can avoid the penalty.
-Here are a few common examples:
+According to the IRS, there are exceptions where you can avoid the penalty, including:

 - Rollovers: Transfers from one retirement plan directly to another retirement plan within 60 days typically avoids taxes and the 10% penalty.